AriFordsham/GHCWiki/hackathon.md

  * Lyle Kopnicky (lyle AT rentrak DOT com), interested in learning more about compiling Haskell.
  * [http://www.cs.indiana.edu/~lepike/ Lee Pike], Galois.
 Interested in "Haskell on bare metal" and a lightweight/high-assurance RTS.
+ * [mailto:illium37@yahoo.com Troy Howard], interested.
+ * [mailto:idletalk@fastmail.fm Max Strini], too lazy to add his own name here, so Troy did it for him.
+Hopefully this comment will embarass him enough to edit it.

 ```